Saurabhupadhyay8170/Hackinnovate6.0/README.md

 ---

 <div align="center">
-  Made with ❤️ by the CodePirates at Hackathon at IIT Gandhinagar 2025
+  Made with ❤️ by the Talespire Team
 </div>